 - Write the Scouts contacted.
 Send QSL cards and/or a patch.

 - Start planning to participate again next year.

-- Send your report and photos to the national JOTA organizer at firstname.lastname@example.org.
-See the report form on this website.
+- File your report and photos with the national JOTA coordinator using the online system published on this website.